amcurley/GA_projects/Projects/project_3-master/README.md

 <a name="futuresteps"></a>
 ## Future Steps

 To be able to self classify the post as it is being written I will need a lot of data.
-In the future I plan to scrape Reddit and pull 2,000 posts from each subreddit.
-If I were able to pull approximately 2,000 posts from every single subreddit I will have a total of 2.4 billion posts.
-However, according to Reddit there are only 138,000 active subreddits so if I only pulled 2,000 posts from those subreddits I will have in total 276 million posts to work with.
+In the future I plan to scrape Reddit and pull 2,000 posts from each active subreddit.
+According to Reddit there are only 138,000 active subreddits so if I only pulled 2,000 posts from those subreddits I will have in total 276 million posts to work with.
 Scraping these posts will take some time and storage.
 Scraping the 276 million posts and gathering 2,000 posts from each subreddit would take approximately 24 hours using a multi threading scraping process.
 The final file would approximately be around 150 GB as well.

 Once this data is collected I plan to develop a better version of my LSTM RNN so it can learn over time with all of that collected data.
 However, before trying to run a model on all of the data I will take 10 different subreddits and see if my model can predict with a satisfactory accuracy score.
 If this model cannot beat the baseline accuracy score we now will know that this project is not possible.
 If it does pass this score we can continue adding subreddits and scaling up the model.